Elevating Minimalist Drawings with Plaster: A Professional Guide

 - Compatibility with other materials

-For intricate details, opt for a fine-grained plaster.
-For rougher textures, choose a coarser variety.
+For fine details, choose a smooth, fast-setting plaster.
+For rough textures, opt for coarser varieties.
 Some artists mix different plasters to achieve unique effects.

 Always test your chosen plaster before starting your main project.
-This helps you understand its properties and how it will behave during application.
+This helps you understand how it behaves and sets.
+You may need to adjust your technique based on the plaster's properties.

 Innovative Ways to Apply Plaster and Achieve Texture

-Plaster offers endless possibilities for creating unique textures in wabi-sabi art.
-Artists can experiment with various application methods to achieve desired effects.
+Plaster offers endless possibilities for creating texture in wabi-sabi art.
+Experimenting with application methods can lead to unique results.
+Try these techniques:

 - Troweling: Creates smooth or rough surfaces